spatie/laravel-mailcoach-docs-old/docs/handling-feedback/mailgun.md

 ## Using the correct mail driver

 If you haven't done so already, you must configure Laravel to use the Mailgun driver.
 Follow the instruction in [the mail section of the Laravel docs](https://laravel.com/docs/master/mail#driver-prerequisites).

+## Informing Mailgun

+Before start sending campaigns via Mailgun we highly recommend getting in touch with their support and let them now the amount of mails your email list contains.
+Usually they will adjust the sending limits of your account so it's not a problem to send a large volumes in a short amount of time.